Improving Patient Oriented Research

 Citizen Science Launch

 The Citizen Science Project has created a new portal to let the public share self-reported health data to generate patient-oriented research questions.
 As a Citizen Scientist for this project, participants will join forces with health scientists in British Columbia by providing information about their experience living with pain.
-Visit the site to explore or start sharing today!

 Inside the Clusters